kubevirt-ui/kube-gateway-operator/README.md

 - duration-sec: int, duration-sec is the duration in sec the token will be validated since it's invocation.
 Defalut value is 3600s (1h).
 - from: string, from is time of token invocation, the token will not validate before this time, the token duration will start from this time.
 Defalut to token object creation time.

-Creating a token requires a secret holding a RSA private-key for sighing the token in the namespace of the token (secret name: oc-gate-jwt-secret), nce token is ready it will be available in the GateToken status.
+Creating a token requires a secret holding a RSA private-key for sighing the token in the namespace of the token (secret name: oc-gate-jwt-secret), once token is ready it will be available in the GateToken status.

 Get a token: